Structured In-context Environment Scaling for Large Language Model Reasoning: More Experimental Results

-We report the complete experimental results for four representative models, Qwen2.5-7B-Instruct, Llama3.1-8B-Instruct, Qwen2.5-7B, and Qwen3-8B, across five partial SIE settings that retain 100\%, 75\%, 50\%, 25\%, and 0\% of supporting triples (SIE-100\% to SIE-0\%).
-The fine-tuning approaches compared include a training-free Chain-of-Thought prompt (CoT), supervised fine-tuning on distilled structured reasoning data (SFT w/ SRD), and our environment-driven RL fine-tuning (RL w/ SIE); we also report a distilled LLM API baseline. \Cref{tab:performance_comparison_final_corrected} summarizes performance and relative gains on structured reasoning (KGQA), while \Cref{tab:comprehensive_results_111} shows out-of-domain generalization gains on mathematical and logical reasoning benchmarks.
-The overall pattern is clear: RL w/ SIE substantially outperforms both CoT and SFT w/ SRD across all SIE configurations, and even under the most information-scarce setting (SIE-0\%) RL fine-tuning still yields meaningful improvements.
+We report the complete experimental results for four representative LLMs, Qwen2.5-7B-Instruct, Llama3.1-8B-Instruct, Qwen2.5-7B, and Qwen3-8B, across five partial SIE settings that retain 100\%, 75\%, 50\%, 25\%, and 0\% of supporting triples (SIE-100\% to SIE-0\%).
+The fine-tuning approaches compared include a training-free Chain-of-Thought prompt (CoT), supervised fine-tuning on distilled structured reasoning data (SFT w/ SRD), and our environment-driven RL fine-tuning (RL w/ SIE); we also report the DeepSeek-R1 baseline. \Cref{tab:performance_comparison_final_corrected} summarizes performance and relative gains on structured reasoning (SIE-driven KGQA), while \Cref{tab:comprehensive_results_111} shows out-of-domain (OOD) generalization gains on mathematical and logical reasoning benchmarks.
+The overall pattern is clear: \textit{RL w/ SIE substantially outperforms both CoT and SFT w/ SRD across all SIE configurations, and even under the most information-scarce setting (SIE-0\%) RL fine-tuning still yields meaningful improvements}.
 Although SFT w/ SRD can enhance long-form reasoning behaviors and sometimes aids cross-domain transfer, its aggregate gains are smaller than those achieved by in-context RL exploration.
-The two tables also illustrate the gradual degradation of performance as contextual information is removed and highlight relative robustness differences among models, providing empirical support for the claim that SIE-driven RL encourages exploratory compositional reasoning under information constraints.
+These results also illustrate the gradual degradation of performance as the structured in-context information is removed and highlight relative robustness differences among models, providing empirical support for the claim that SIE-driven RL encourages exploratory compositional reasoning under information constraints.